 I’m not saying I’ve done any of this before (and if I had, I wouldn’t tell you), but here are some notes on making this work.

-“What if I don’t have tons of books in the $4 range in my inventory?”
+“What if I don’t have tons of cheap books in my inventory?”

-“How do I know how many sales / feedback ratings I need?”
+“How do I know how many Amazon sales / feedback ratings I need?”

-If you’re trying to raise your feedback score, that is pretty simple.
+If you’re trying to raise your Amazon feedback score, the answer is pretty simple.
 Just determine what percentage you’re trying to hit, then do the math on how many positive feedbacks it will take to get there.
 Simple.

 There are so many people looking for “work” on Fiverr, there should be no shortage of takers on your offer.